operator-framework/enhancements/enhancements/run-bundle.md

 creates a cluster-wide `OperatorGroup`.
 * `operator-sdk run bundle <bundle-image> --namespace foo` would install into namespace `foo`, creates a cluster-wide `OperatorGroup`
-* `operator-sdka run bundle <bundle-image> --namespace foo --install-mode SingleNamespace=bar` would install into namespace foo, would determine if OperatorGroup exists and is sufficient, if not it would error
+* `operator-sdk run bundle <bundle-image> --namespace foo --install-mode SingleNamespace=bar` would install into namespace foo, would determine if OperatorGroup exists and is sufficient, if not it would error
 * `operator-sdk run bundle <bundle-image> --install-mode SingleNamespace=bar`